GitauHarrison/notes/flask_popover/database.md

 ModuleNotFoundError: No module named 'db'
 ```

 This is where the shell context comes in.
 It makes testing things out a lot easier.
 To begin, you have to make a shell context in your application's entry point.
 In the case of this tutorial, the entry point is `my_app.py`.
-Let us upate this file to include the following:
+Let us update this file to include the following:

 `my_app.py`: Flask shell context
 ```python